 People who come to you, a tax return preparer, expect you to know the tax law and prepare an accurate return.
-Also, if you are paid to prepare earned income tax credit (EITC), child tax credit (CTC) or American opportunity tax credit (AOTC) claims, you must meet your due diligence requirements.
-Refer to our Refundable Credit Due Diligence Law and Regulation page for more information on the requirements.
-There are consequences of not meeting your due diligence for you, for your client, and if you are an employee, your employer.
+Further, if you are paid to prepare returns claiming the earned income tax credit (EITC), the child tax credit (CTC), the additional child tax credit (ACTC), the credit for other dependents (ODC), the American opportunity tax credit (AOTC) or the head of household (HOH) filing status, you must meet specific due diligence requirements.
+Refer to our Refundable Credit Due Diligence and Head of Household Law and Regulation page for more information on the requirements.
+There are consequences of not meeting your due diligence requirements for you, for your client, and if you are an employee, your employer.

-Incorrect Refundable Credits Returns Affect Your Clients, You and Your Employer
+Incorrect Refundable Credits and Head of Household Filing Status Returns Affect Your Clients, You and Your Employer

-If we examine your client's return and deny all or a part of the EITC, the CTC, or the AOTC, your client:
+If we examine your client's return and deny all or a part of the EITC, the CTC, the AOTC, or HOH filing status, your client:

 - must pay back any amount in error with interest;

 - may be subject to the 20 percent accuracy-related penalty and the 75 percent fraud penalty

 - may need to file Form 8862, Information To Claim Certain Refundable Credits After Disallowance;

 - may be banned from claiming one or more of the credits for the next two years if we find the error is because of reckless or intentional disregard of the rules;

 - may be banned from claiming one or more of the credits for the next ten years if we find the error is because of fraud.